 OQM has conducted numerous needs assessments with ORS service groups to help identify gaps and ideas for better aligning products and services with customer requirements.

 A needs assessment affords the opportunity to explore what customers really need and want vs. what you believe they need and want.
-If you decided to ask “importance" questions in addition to satisfaction questions on your customer satisfaction survey, you may already have a feel for a “gap" that may exist between what your customers want and what you are currently providing them.
-A needs assessment helps flesh out this “gap”.
+If you decided to ask “importance" questions and satisfaction questions on your customer satisfaction survey, you may already have a feel for a “gap" that may exist between what your customers want and what you are currently providing them.
+A needs assessment helps flesh out this gap.

 In addition to importance rating results you may have obtained, examining these additional sources of data can provide a more comprehensive look into what your customers may need:

 Additional data collection tools that can be implemented include:

 - Targeted interviews or focus groups